How to request a new Tree Preservation Order (TPO)

 If you still think that the tree(s) are at risk and they do not have statutory protection you can request that the trees are assessed for a TPO.
 We will need the following information:

-- The precise location of the tree(s) and the address or location they stand in
+- the precise location of the tree(s) and the address or location they stand in

-- Identification of what they are
+- identification of what they are

-- An indication of where the trees can be seen from with photographic evidence
+- an indication of where the trees can be seen from with photographic evidence

-- Why is the tree(s) threatened or what is the risk?
+- why is the tree(s) threatened or what is the risk?

-- Information as to why the tree(s) need protecting and why they are special to the neighbourhood or community.
+- information as to why the tree(s) need protecting and why they are special to the neighbourhood or community.

 What happens once the form has been submitted?